Your mindset and a strategy could be life changing

-Look at your plan and choose one goal that you want to achieve, that you know deep down will make you feel better.
-For example, this may be exercising, having a balanced eating plan, meditating, having a regular lunch break, planning a holiday or teaching your brain to switch off.
+From your plan choose one goal that you want to achieve, the one that deep down will make you feel better.
+For example exercising, meditating, having a regular lunch break, planning a holiday or teaching your brain to switch off.

-Break down the goal into bite size pieces, so that they feel more manageable.
+Break down the goal into bite size pieces, so that it feels more manageable.

 When you’re accountable to someone else, you may find that you’re more likely to commit to developing new positive habits.
 So look at setting up a WhatsApp group with your friends/colleagues, or join an accountability app.